linuxboot/heads-wiki/Installing-and-Configuring/Building-Heads/general.md

  name of the board that can be found under `board` directory of the git downloaded tree.
 You can do the build verbose by doing `make BOARD=$BOARD V=1`

+ You can also run make in debug mode to trace errors in the buildsystem while you try to improve it through `make -d BOARD=$BOARD V=1`

  Make Heads for another board (`XXX` should be the name of your board in ./boards and YY the number of CPUs you want to build with):

  ```shell